fmenti/fmenti.github.io/content/hobbies.en.md

 ### FAQ's
 * **Can only young cats learn tricks or to walk on a leash?** Cats can learn new things their whole live just like humans can.
 Of course it is easier to learn new things when you are younger but that does not mean once we get older we should stop trying to.
+* **What do I do if my cat doesn't understand what I want from her?** You can either reward your cat for continuing to try to figure it out.
+Or you help it by dividing your goal into smaller steps.

 ### Links for further reading

 * [Hundestunde podcast](https://podcasts.apple.com/de/podcast/hundestunde/id1547821363): This is a podcast in german about education and relationships with dogs.
 I discovered I could use many of their advises for my cat as well.
-* [Wiki-How] (https://www.wikihow.pet/Clicker-Train-a-Cat) Clicker training tutorial on wiki how.
+* [Wiki-How](https://www.wikihow.pet/Clicker-Train-a-Cat) Clicker training tutorial on wiki how.
 * Cat Behaviour Experts e.g. [Jackson Galaxy](https://www.youtube.com/user/TheCatDaddy66)
 <!-- * https://www.thesofastrays.com/meowtown might put this on my webpage hobby en lists -->